Dartypier/image-editor/README.md

 ![image info](screen_shot.png)

-Image-Editor is a simple GUI Image Editor written in C++ and Qt5 for Programmazione class held by Marco Bertini.
+Image-Editor is a simple GUI Image Editor written in C++ and Qt5 for Programmazione class held by Marco Bertini, it is available for Linux OS and Windows.
 It provides basic functionalities to manipulate images:
  * Editing:
      * Rotate clockwise
      * Rotate anticlockwise